 Egon Ronay (24 July 1915 – 12 June 2010) was one of the world’s most famous restaurant reviewers, and publisher of a series of restaurant guides that spanned 40 years.

-Many of the guides had sponsors, though the sponsors were all unrelated to the hotel and food industry, and Ronay would not accept advertisements from hotels or restaurants.
+Many of the printed restaurant guides had sponsors, though the sponsors were all unrelated to the hotel and food industry, and Ronay would not accept advertisements from hotels or restaurants.
 He and his people never accepted free meals or rooms.
 His inspectors did unannounced visits.

 Ronay held that the food revolution in the UK actually got its start in the 1960s, when ordinary people started to have money.
 Before then, wealthy people thought it was not done to talk about food.
 Ronay accepted the new word “gastropub”, though he was not particularly keen on it as a word, but he did like what the gastropubs were turning out.

 Despite all the fine dining he had done, Ronay professed to prefer above all his wife’s Irish stew, as well as partridge, pheasant and venison.